jspm/nodelibs/README.md

 NodeJS common libraries for the browser

-Simply a direct collection of submodules with a build from various authors, as compiled by Browserify
+Simply a direct collection of npm installed modules with a build from various authors, as compiled by Browserify